Quick Research Links

 Issues in Legal Scholarship

-Provides a forum for discusson of seminal articles and important issues in legal scholarship, available through Berkeley Electronic Press.
+Provides a forum for discusson of seminal articles and important issues in legal scholarship.

 JSTOR provides back files for most journals, but starting in January 2011, more than 174 journals will contain current issues.
 Mercer University subscribes to The Arts & Sciences I, II and III, and also Health & General Sciences.
 JSTOR's agreement with publishers include an updating provision referred to as a "moving wall," which is a fixed period of time ranging from 3 to 5 years (but publishers may elect walls anywhere from zero to 10 years), that defines the gap between the most recently published issue of any journal.
 A complete list of collections with coverage information is available here.
 Also, you can view a video on how to use JSTOR.